 Anniversary 100 years of gliding

-In 2011, the GFS celebrated the “100 years of gliding” anniversary, which was even recognized with a special stamp.
-A big gliding competition was the highlight of the entire event year.
+In 2011, the JRC celebrated the “100 years of gliding” anniversary, which was even honored with a special stamp.
+A large gliding competition was the highlight of the entire year.

 In 2014, the flying school celebrated its 90th anniversary in the new building, which was just being completed.
 It represents another milestone in the history of flying on the Wasserkuppe.